ihechukwudere/decapp/README.md

 # decapp
-Decapp is a Decathlon events manager
+Decathapp is a Decathlon events manager.